Android-for-Python/Android-for-Python-Users/README.md

 ### Sticky Foreground Service

 A sticky foreground service lifetime is nominally unconstrained.
-An app may stopand start (not just pause) and resume communication with a sticky foreground service. **An app is responsible for terminating a sticky foreground service, specially if the service is energy intensive.** A sticky foreground service is specified in buildozer.spec with:
+An app may stop and start (not just pause) and resume communication with a sticky foreground service. **An app is responsible for terminating a sticky foreground service, especially if the service is energy intensive.** A sticky foreground service is specified in `buildozer.spec` with:

 ```
 # (list) List of service to declare